ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/012-streaming.md

 <samp>{% inlineicon descript 15 inverted %}Send to Descript Button{% endinlineicon %} Send to Descript</samp> - click to send the recording to [Descript](https://www.descript.com) for editing and transcription.

 <samp>{% inlineicon yt 15 inverted %}Send To YouTube Button{% endinlineicon %} Send To YouTube</samp> - click to send the recording to a YouTube channel.
-Note that this option will not be shown if your live broadcast was to YouTube.
+Note that this option will not be shown if your live broadcast included YouTube.